KornnerStudios/KSoft.Phoenix/PhxGui/ReadMe.txt

 ## Change Log

+### 2023.11.25

+* 5 Long Years...I forget what all changes may be useful to note in a changelog.
+Sorry.
+* Rebuilt code with Visual Studio 2022, targeting .NET 4.8.
+Your-Mileage-May-Vary.

 ### 2018.03.21

 * PhxGui: Added support for expanding ECF files into individual chunk files and a .ecfdef (XML) file describing how to rebuild them again